lasyapan/uwuNES/README.md

 Some have useful effects that games have made use of, but I have not implemented them yet.
 This is a good page to look at the usable unofficial opcodes: [NESdev](https://www.nesdev.org/wiki/Programming_with_unofficial_opcodes)

+## Clock
+An instruction needs a certain number of clock cycles to execute because each cycle executes a microoperation that together forms the complete instruction.

+Much easier to simply just execute the instruction in one go when emulating, so I've decided to do that itself.
+However clock cycles are important to sync things like the PPU and the CPU, so waiting the required number of clock cycles before executing the next instruction is still important.

 # Bus
 Buses are simply just wirings between components like the CPU and the memory.
 Through a bus, the CPU or PPU can read or write to/from the memory.
 Although, you don't technically need to emulate a bus, I included it because it makes the code a little easier to work with.

 The bus routes interrupts, handles read/writes/memory mapping and coordinates the PPU/CPU timings (super important).

 ## Mirroring
 As mentioned before, the NES tries to be cheap.
 As a result, there are a few quirks about the system.
 Mirroring is one used to reduce the hardware needed to decode addresses.
 And thus, reduce the cost as well.